Kaosaru/LensFrame/README.md

     User-Friendly Interface: Navigate with ease through LensFrame's intuitive and user-friendly interface.
 Trying on glasses has never been this seamless and enjoyable.

-## Getting Started
+## Getting Started 🚀

 Enter to our page:
 [Lensframe Download Page](https://lensframe.000webhostapp.com/Descargas.html)

 In the download section you can find the APK file to install in any android device!

-Contributions
+Contributions 💕

 We're thrilled to invite contributions from the open-source community!
 Whether you're a developer, designer, or AR aficionado, share your passion by submitting bug reports, feature requests, or pull requests.
 Let's shape the future of AR glasses together!

 License
-LensFrame is an shcoolar project
+LensFrame is school project

 Thank you for discovering LensFrame, where the fusion of technology and fashion reshapes the way we experience eyewear.
 For any inquiries or feedback, don't hesitate to connect with us.